peterdurham/code-boost/content/blog/20-01-05-tools-parcel-setup/index.md

 tags: ["Tools", "Parcel", "Setup", "React", "JavaScript"]
 ---

 **Parcel** is an easy to use build tool for *bundling* web applications.
 It is a simpler alternative to *Webpack*, requiring little to no configuration.
-In this tutorial, we will be setting up a *Vanilla JavaScript* app, converting into a *React app*, then deploying it live to **Netlify**.
+In this tutorial, we will be setting up a *Vanilla JavaScript* app, converting into a *React app*, then deploying it live to [Netlify](https://www.netlify.com/).

 ## Parcel Basic Setup